TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ----

-[^hooked-on-rust]: I was immediately hooked by the incredibly fast performance - which was initially mostly the difference between startup times and the respective excel parsing libraries.
+[^hooked-on-rust]: I was immediately hooked by the incredibly fast performance - which was initially mostly the difference between startup times and the respective excel parsing libraries, [docjure](https://github.com/mjul/docjure) and [calamine](https://github.com/tafia/calamine/).

-[^not-hating-on-clojure]: I'm not going to rip into Clojure here (after Rust and Kotlin it's my third favourite language).
+[^not-hating-on-clojure]: I'm not trying to rip into Clojure here (after Rust and Kotlin it's my third favourite language).
-I'm going to use a good language to show how great Rust is.
+I'm trying to show how great Rust is by comparing it to a very good language.

 [^insta-result]: This is a totally sensible design, but it means that I can only handle `instaparse` errors by using the `instaparse` [function `insta/failure?`](https://github.com/Engelberg/instaparse/blob/4d1903b059e77dc0049dfbc75af9dce995756148/README.md#parse-errors)